Cordyceps Sinensis vs Militaris: What’s the Best Cordyceps Supplement?

 1. No insects are harmed in the making of this mushroom - Cordyceps militaris is grown in a sterile medium, NOT in an arthropod.

-2. It’s a super-charged version of Cordyceps - Cordyceps militaris produces the health-supporting compound cordycepin (3′-deoxyadenosine) in much higher amounts when compared to Cordyceps sinensis (2).
+2. It’s a super-charged version of Cordyceps - Both cordyceps militaris and sinensis produce the health-supporting compound cordycepin (3′-deoxyadenosine).
+However, cordyceps militaris produces it in much higher amounts when compared to Cordyceps sinensis [2].

-That data is very revealing, as products touting the benefits of cordycepin and labelled as Cordyceps sinensis would likely have undetectable amounts of this phyto-nutrient.
-This information makes the shopping decision much easier when it comes to deciding whether or buy a supplement made from Cordyceps sinensis vs militaris: Cordyceps militaris is the clear winner.
+That data is very revealing, as products touting the health benefits of cordycepin and labeled as Cordyceps sinensis would likely have undetectable amounts of this phyto-nutrient.
+This information makes the shopping decision much easier when it comes to deciding whether to buy a supplement made from Cordyceps sinensis vs C.militaris: Cordyceps militaris is the clear winner.

 Extract of Cordyceps Militaris Mushrooms